confio/tgrade-networks/README.md

   --chain-id tgrade-dryrunnet \
   --home /opt/validator/.tgrade
 ```
-node-idm pubkey and home values are just examples, please change it accordingly to your system/validator
+node-id, pubkey and home values are just examples, please change it accordingly to your system/validator

 ### Upload your Gen_TX
 The above will create a gentx file.
 We are going to need it for the genesis collect.